Glen Rock Welcomes Mr. Manzo

 Joining the Glen Rock High School family for the last month of school, Mr. Manzo presents a Prezi.

-by Josh Stein, Multimedia Editor
+by Josh Stein, Media Editor

 The class comes in as passing time ends, and the students open their notebooks for a Do-now.
 Yet their usual teacher is not standing at the front of the classroom, and this is no sick day.